goabstract/Awesome-Design-Tools/README.md

 ### Animation Tools

-Animations guide people through the product smoothly and in a friendly manner.
+Animations guide people through the product friendly and smoothly.
 Live interactive UI makes users feel delighted with instant feedback and emotional touch.
-These free and paid tools are designed to make animation creation a easier.
+These free and paid tools are designed to make animation creation easier.
 If you plan to make animated transitions, micro-interactions or scroll-based animations, go through these tools:

 * [After Effects](https://www.adobe.com/products/aftereffects.html) — a digital visual effects, motion graphics, and compositing application developed by Adobe.
 * [BeatFlyer](https://beatflyer.com/) — a web tool that lets you create very quickly loopy and catchy animations from your multi-layer compositions.